Start your business

 Local sources of information and help

-- Greater Cambridge, Greater Peterborough Local Enterprise Partnership: Focused on encouraging sustainable economic growth in the area.
+- Cambridge Peterborough Combined Authority Business Board: Focused on encouraging sustainable economic growth in the area.

 - New Anglia Local Enterprise Partnership: Offers advice whether you want to start up, grow or invest.

-- Suffolk Chamber of Commerce: Providing support for businesses from start up, development, growth and beyond.
+- Suffolk Chamber of Commerce: Providing support for members and businesses in Suffolk from start up, development, growth and beyond.